Lutsenko claims 1st Tour de France victory on Stage 6

-MONT AIGOUAL, France (AP) — Kazakh rider Alexey Lutsenko won his first stage in his fifth Tour de France with a solo effort up Mont Aigoual on Thursday.
+MONT AIGOUAL, France (AP) — Kazakh rider Alexey Lutsenko earned his first stage victory in his fifth Tour de France with a solo effort up Mont Aigoual on Thursday, and Adam Yates of Britain kept the overall race lead.

-The Tour’s top contenders were still racing far behind the 27-year-old Lutsenko on the mountain when he crossed the line at the top with towering views of southern France.
+Yates and the Tour’s top contenders were still racing far behind the 27-year-old Lutsenko on the mountain when he crossed the line at the top with towering views of southern France.
 He had scouted out the final steep climb in advance of the stage, and used that knowledge to his advantage.

 “I gave my upmost in the steepest section,” he said.
 “In my head, I was convinced I was going to make it.”

 Among the overall contenders, there were no changes at the top.
-Briton Adam Yates kept the race leader’s yellow jersey, still three seconds ahead of Primoz Roglic from Slovenia.
-Another Slovene, Tadej Pogacar, is still third, seven seconds behind Yates.
+Yellow-jersey wearer Yates is still three seconds ahead of Primoz Roglic from Slovenia.
+Another Slovene, Tadej Pogacar, is third, seven seconds behind Yates.

 “All in all a good day,” Yates said.